 What to expect from Learn to Fly’s Night VFR Rating Course

 When signing up for our Night VFR Rating Course, you will get a Training Starter Kit.
-This will contain all relevant course materials, detailed information on the processes of your course and access to shared online resources.
+This will contain all relevant course materials.
+It will also contain detailed information on the processes of your course and access to shared online resources.

-On the day of the orientation, you will be introduced to your instructor, taken around the airport and airspace and our facilities, and you will get a look into the processes Learn to Fly follows.
+On the day of orientation, you will be introduced to your instructor.
+They will take you around the airport, airspace and our facilities.
+You will also get to learn about the processes Learn to Fly follows.

 Once you have successfully settled in, the first part of the course will include some ground training and instructions.
-These are typically conducted in the form of theory classes where you will learn of the fundamental concepts of a Night VFR Rating and what to expect during the actual night circuit training.
+These are typically conducted in the form of theory classes where you will learn of the fundamental concepts of a Night VFR Rating.
+You will also learn what to expect during the actual night circuit training.

 In this step of the course, you will learn different landing techniques, approaches and what to do in emergency situations.
-You will also familiarise yourself with common navigational aids, such as NDB (non-directional beacon) and VOR (Very high-frequency omnidirectional range) as well as the use of pilot activated light (PAL) and other runway lighting equipment.
+You will also familiarise yourself with common navigational aids.
+These include NDB (non-directional beacon) and VOR (Very high-frequency omnidirectional range) as well as the use of pilot activated light (PAL) and other runway lighting equipment.

 Once you have successfully mastered the last step, your instructor will determine if you are ready for your first solo night flight.
-The first solo flights will involve circuit flying, but once these have been mastered, you will then move on to navigation training.
+The first solo flights will involve circuit flying.
+Once these have been mastered, you will then move on to navigation training.
 This form of training makes you a more independent pilot, as it involves planning and executing a number of navigational flights at night, helping you prepare for the next and final step.